deeppavlov/chatsky/docs/source/examples/customer_service_bot.rst

 This bot is designed to answer any type of user questions in a limited business domain (book shop).
 Uses a Telegram interface.

+You can read more about deploying the project in its README file.

 Project structure
 ~~~~~~~~~~~~~~~~~